xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 ## 3.5 Type Assignments

 > To prepare the ground for the theorem that well-typed expressions
-> cannot “go wrong,” we need to define what is meant by _typing_ an
+> cannot "go wrong," we need to define what is meant by _typing_ an
 > expression.
 We need first some notion of a type environment to give
 > types to the free variables in an expression.